ToxPuro/astaroth/test/integration-test/README.md

+Gauss-Legendre quadrature requires GSL which can be installed on Linux: sudo apt install libgsl-dev

 Build the code using `./build.sh`
 Run it using either `./run.sh` or `mpirun -n 1 ./build/integrate-test` or see `batch.sh` for SLURM usage.